 - Intermediate level: equivalent to five GCSEs

-- Advanced level: this is equivalent to two A Levels
+- Advanced level: equivalent to two A Levels

 - Higher Apprenticeships: leading to NVQ Level 4 or above or a Foundation Degree

-An internship is where you work for a company for a set time and you learn different roles within the company.
-Once you’ve completed your internship you can then apply for a job with the company.
+An internship is where you work for a company for a set time and you try different roles there.
+Once you’ve completed your internship you can apply for a job with them.

-The advantages are that you know the company well and have more of a chance of succeeding.
-Even if you’re don’t get a permanent job with the company, your experience will make it easier to get a role with other similar companies.
+As you’ll know the company well, and they’ll know you, you’ll have more chance of success.
+Even if you don’t get a permanent job with them, your experience will make it easier to get a role elsewhere

-A traineeship is a course with work experience that gets you ready for work or an apprenticeship.
+A traineeship is a course with work experience that prepares you for a job or an apprenticeship.
 In a traineeship you’ll get: